HarshitaDubeyy/Differentiated-Case-Management-DCM-/README.md

-# Differentiated Case Flow Management (DCM) Software
+# NyaayPortal CaseBot

-The Differentiated Case Flow Management (DCM) Software is designed to streamline the listing of cases for judges, optimizing the scheduling and management process within a judicial system.
-This software aims to address the inefficiencies of traditional case scheduling methods by prioritizing cases based on their complexity and urgency, rather than solely relying on the order of filing.
+NyaayPortal introduces CaseBot, an AI-powered assistant designed to implement Differentiated Case Flow Management (DCM) on the website.
+Nyaay Portal aims to assist judges in handling cases more efficiently and fairly.

 ## Overview

-In many legal systems, cases are typically ordered based on the date of filing, leading to inefficiencies and delays, particularly in dealing with complex or urgent cases.
-The DCM software revolutionizes this approach by analyzing each case individually and assigning priority based on factors such as complexity and urgency.
+Nyaay Portal utilizes CaseBot, an intelligent computer system that follows the DCM approach to organize cases.
+CaseBot considers factors such as filing date, case type, nature of the offense, and urgency to prioritize cases effectively.

 ## Key Features